-This grant program provides funds to departments, centers, or student groups at UW–Madison who wish to enhance their own seminar schedules or to create new workshops, symposia, lecture series, or similar events in line with the goals of WISELI: to promote the participation and advancement of women and members of groups underrepresented in academic science and engineering.
+This grant program provides funds to departments, programs, centers, or student groups at UW–Madison who wish to enhance existing departmental seminar series or to create new seminars, symposia, workshops, or other events that will promote gender diversity in academic STEMM* by fostering the participation and advancement of those currently underrepresented.

 The maximum award is $3,000, and the maximum time frame for the award is one academic year.
 WISELI strongly encourages applicants to seek matching/additional funds from relevant departments, the University Lectures committee, or other campus offices.
 Applications are available during May and June of each year for programming during the following academic year.